 - Lift your head to breathe in as the arms start to come together, stretch your arms out and return your head to the water to breathe out.
 Breath every stroke: “Pull, Breathe, Kick, Glide”.

-This video from Speedo will help you with your kicking action.
+This short video from Nuffield Health will help you get your technique right.
+Remember, practice makes perfect.